yu-ituki/ElinMod/AutoExplorerEx/readme.md

 * Automated “Harvesting” quests are implemented by newly creating Ex_FindQuest_Harvest() in AIActionFinder.cs.
 * Quest “War” automation is implemented by adding _IsHandleCombat() in Plugin.cs, and adding a judgment to FindTargetEnemies().
 * Some refactors for other extensions

+---

+# Supplemental
+* Sorry Mr. Yuof for modifying without permission, please contact me if you have any problem.
+* If possible, it would be great if you could sublimate this extension and incorporate it into the original mod!